 - Since the digestive system is open to external factors, there is always the risk of external factors attacking it.
 By the way, the normal bacterial flora makes contact with the outside world and colonizes the surface, preventing foreign substances from multiplying.

-The above are some of the benefits that gut flora brings to humans.
+The above are some of the benefits that good gut health brings to humans.
 This is a symbiotic relationship because they cannot live without us and we cannot live without them.

 The general flora of the digestive system is essential for human survival.